No-Trade-No-Life/Yuan/README.md

 - I want to work everywhere from any device.
 I don't want to install prerequisites (Python or any others) before starting my work.
 Most devices have installed browsers.
 So I want to use a browser to work.
 - The market is similar around the world.
 I want to trade in any global market without changing any strategy code.
 Write once, and run everywhere.
 - Real-world trading is important.
 The trading system should be highly available.
 I want to create and maintain them easily.
+- My money is dispersed across many accounts.
+I want to manage them in one place.

 For more general usages:

 - Maybe you feel troubled about coding.
 You can ask an AI assistant for help.
 Just tell AI your idea and run.
 AI can complete the code.
-- Maybe you need to manage your money dispersed across many accounts.

 In summary, I hope Yuan can be an operating system, which helps you control your money.